Typeform/embed-demo/README.md

 ## Dev notes

 Do not edit this README file or any of the `demo-` directories manually.
-They are generated automatically by [github action](https://github.com/Typeform/embed-demo/blob/main/.github/workflows/update-demos.yml) using [`yarn deploy` script](https://github.com/Typeform/embed-demo/blob/main/scripts/deploy-codesandbox.js).
+They are generated automatically by [github action](https://github.com/Typeform/embed-demo/blob/main/.github/workflows/update-demos.yml) using node script from `scripts/`.